-How long will the visit last?
+How long will the visit last at Boston Children's?
 Will it start on time?

 It will take approximately one or two hours, however, the length of your child's visit will depend on the diagnosis and what he or she is being treated for.
 Regardless of the type of visit, please prepare for waiting time in the clinic and the possibility of staying longer in case further tests and/or procedures are necessary.

 What does the visit consist of?
 Will there be testing?

 The format of your child's visit depends on his or her diagnosis and reason for being at the hospital.
 The dietitian most often discusses eating and food with you and your child and decides from that what the best way to move forward would be.
 If necessary, yes, there may be tests and procedures that day, depending on the diagnosis.